MariaMM04/EpilepsyAdmin/README_Admin.md

 ```
 2. Navigate to the project root folder.
 3. Run the executable `.jar` or execute the `Application.java` class.
-> ⚠️ The Admin Application performs automatic login, so you will not see the login screen when launching this module.
+> ⚠️ The Admin Application log in is done with
+> User:  admin@nightguardian.com
+> Password: Telemedicine25

 ## Initial Conditions
 When the Admin Application is launched for the first time:
-* The administrator is logged in automatically
+* The administrator needs to Log in
 * The database may be empty (no doctors/patients unless previously created)
-* The Main Menu appears immediately
+* The Main Menu appears immediately after the log in
 * Server-monitoring tools are active

 ## Main Menu